ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 List(Some(1),Some(3),Some(10),None).flatMap(x=>x) //res41: List[Int] = List(1, 3, 10)
 List(Some(1),Some(3),Some(10),None).flatten //res42: List[Int] = List(1, 3, 10)
 ```

-Let's see the operation of the fold method, which **"merge or synthesize"** the elements of the collection using an associative operator (which can be executed in an arbitrary order [sum, multiplication]). **Always have an initial value or accumulator.**
-In the fold method we talk about associative binary operation which means the order of operations is irrelevant. **The fold method**, is a monoid, have a look to our [source examples](https://github.com/ldipotetjob/functionalprog/blob/main/src/main/scala/functionalProg-monoids.sc)
+Let’s see the operation of the fold method, which **“merges or synthesizes”** the elements of the collection using an associative operator (which can be executed in an arbitrary order [sum, multiplication]). **Always have an initial value or accumulator.** In the fold method, we talk about an associative binary operation which means the order of operations is irrelevant. **The fold method** is a monoid, have a look at our [source examples](https://github.com/ldipotetjob/functionalprog/blob/main/src/main/scala/functionalProg-monoids.sc)

 ```scala
 def fold[A1 >: A](z: A1)(op: (A1, A1) ⇒ A1): A1
 ```

-It is important to emphasize that in the fold the operations on the elements set of the collection do not have an order and besides the accumulator (z) can be applied as parameter to the operator (op) an indeterminate amount of times.
+It is important to emphasize that in the fold method, the operations on the items in the collection do not have an order, the accumulator (z) can be applied as a parameter to the operator (op) an indeterminate amount of times.

 ```scala
 List(1,2,3).fold("gdg")( _.toString + _.toString) //res0: Any = gdg123